If you are in the "beginner" stage of food storage, it can all be overwhelming.

 Treats: I have a relative who is not happy unless she has her treats.
 We all have our favorites whether it's Dr. Pepper and Peeps, or nuts and a Hershey bar.
 Treats are also a comfort food and a necessary item in my food storage

 Should You Buy Freeze Dried or Dehydrated Foods?

 Yes, and no. Qualifying that, concentrate on the items mentioned above until you have a good supply of everything.
 Freeze dried and dehydrated foods from a preparedness store are definitely handy because they are so easy to prepare.
 And I don't see anything wrong with buying a few here and there at the same time you are gathering your canned and staple pantry foods.

 If you are a young or older single person, or just a couple, bulk storage of rice, beans or wheat may not work for you.
 However, you may choose to take advantage these long term storage products.
 A #10 can of freeze dried food will last several months once it's opened.

-Possibly even better are companies that carry smaller cans of freeze dried or dehydrated foods, like Emergency Essentials® Freeze Dried small can varieties.
-These cans are 1/4 the size of the #10 cans and most have the same long shelf life (25 years).
-There are nearly as many of the same food choices as the bigger cans, such as fruits, butter, eggs, cheeses, hot cocoa, soups, and more.
+Most companies now carry small cans of freeze dried or dehydrated foods (about 1/4 the size of #10 cans), and pouches that have 8-10 servings.
+Most have the same long shelf life (25 years), and nearly as many of the same food choices as the bigger cans, such as fruits, vegetables, entrees, spices, butter, eggs, cheeses, hot cocoa, soups, and more.

 The Ready Store has what they call, "pantry cans" that are smaller than #10 cans.
 They come with pantry items such as cinnamon, garlic powder, onion powder, chili powder, flour, powdered milk, chicken and beef bouillon, baking powder, and others.